How to enable Administrator account on Windows 11

 PowerShell enable Admin account

-After you complete the steps, the default Administrator account will be enabled, and available from the Sign-in screen.
+After you complete the steps, the default Administrator account will be enabled and available from the Sign-in screen.

-When you no longer need the account, use the same instructions outlined above to disable it, but on step No. 3, make sure to use this command: Get-LocalUser -Name "Administrator" | Disable-LocalUser.
+When you no longer need the account, use the same instructions outlined above to disable it, but in step 3, make sure to use the Get-LocalUser -Name "Administrator" | Disable-LocalUser command.

 1. Open Start.